0xRPC/0xRPC.github.io/README.md

 - Disabled polygon endpoint as the node seems unstable with volume of queries ( 25.02.09 )
 - Added Unichain endpoint ( 25.02.15 )
+- Disabled BNB Chain endpoint as the node seems unstable with volume of queries ( 25.02.21 )

 #### About (TOS, Privacy Policy)